 - Visit note lets you make a note for your representative.

 - Task type function allows you to make one of the following 5 tasks for your representatives: Form, Photo, Sales document, Retail Audit, or a Note.
-Please keep in mind that the task type shouldn't have any typos, and it should be written exactly like that, for instance, 'Picture', 'Retail audit' or 'Notes' would not work.
+Please keep in mind that the task type shouldn't have any typos, and it should be written exactly like that.
+For instance, 'Picture', 'Retail audit' or 'Notes' would not work.

 4. After your file is ready, go back to the import page, like in the picture below.
 In our example, we used the Copy&Paste option, but you can upload the file if you prefer.

-Make sure the date format and time format match the ones in your file before you upload it.
+Please make sure the date format and time format match the ones in your file before you upload it.
 Once you are ready, click the Continue button.

 5. In the Import Wizard, make sure the column headers match the data below them.